WV DOC-Parkersburg Correctional Center (PBCC)

 • Visitors are required to wear appropriate attire before admittance to the facility.
 No revealing clothing is permitted in the facility.
 If clothing is determined to be unsuitable for wear into the facility, entrance may be denied.

 • Minor children do not require identification but must be accompanied by a parent or guardian, or member of their immediate family at all times.
-Adult members of the immediate family must present a notarized statement from the parent or legal guardian verifying that they have permission for the minor child to be in that adult’s company in the facility for the purpose of visiting the inmate.
+Adult members of the immediate family must present a notarized statement from the parent or legal guardian verifying that they have permission for the minor child to be in that adult’s company in the facility to visit the inmate.

-• All visitors are subject to search of person and property.
+• All visitors are subject to search of persons and property.
 Refusal to consent to search may result in denial of entry to the facility.

 • Visitors suspected of being under the influence of drugs or alcohol will be denied entry.